The mission of professional education at Drury University is to:

 Updated April 14, 2010

-These belief statements reflect the five propositions of the National Board for Professional Teaching Standards, Goodlad’s postulates for reform of teacher education (1990), the standards of the National Council for Accreditation of Teacher Education, Comer’s model for School Development, and current research and best practices for teacher education.
+These belief statements reflect the five propositions of the National Board for Professional Teaching Standards, Goodlad’s postulates for reform of teacher education (1990), the standards of the Council for the Accreditation of Educator Preparation, Comer’s model for School Development, and current research and best practices for teacher education.
 They represent the fundamental convictions and values of the faculty of the Drury University School of Education and Child Development.
 They set the foundation for the development of program purposes, procedures, and assessments of standards related to the teacher education program.

 1. Teacher education programs must nurture professional dispositions which call for teachers who are committed to students and their learning.
 Teachers must: